• About

 The meditation lasted 15 minutes.
 By the end I was sitting comfortably, focusing my awareness on the breath.
 Along the way I had a few more random thoughts which I embraced, then I smiled and happily let them go.
 I heard footsteps on the sidewalk, a freight train, smells of curry.
 I was in the world but not judging it.
 I let everything go for 15 minutes, except for the breath.

 I feel lighter.
 I'm going to build that spreadsheet.
 Glad I waited.
 I love my friends.
 I'm going to apply for that photojournalism job.
 I'm going to take pictures and write stories.
 I'm grateful for meditation teachers.
 I'm not really sure what the day will bring but I am happy to be a part of it.
-And when my baby gets off work we are going to read William Carlos Williams, roast cauliflower and boogie.
+And when my baby gets off work we are going to read William Carlos Williams, roast cauliflower, and boogie.

-Love, meditation & happiness.
+Love, meditation, and happiness.
 Got it.

 ⌘